ssoda01/hello-wxt/README.md

-# Give Me MarkDown Link
+# Give Me Link

+> easy markdown link generator

 Enhance your note-taking efficiency with this handy tool designed to quickly generate markdown links for the current tab.
 Streamline your learning process with ease

 ![sample](./screenshot/sample-0.1.webp)